 - Optimise your savings in the short term (holidays or car) and long term (retirement, pension)

-For most people the first budget isn’t pleasant.
-Few of us are where we want to be financial and these warts and all view of your spending is usually a little uncomfortable.
-Most people will drastically under estimate what they spend until it’s written down on paper.
+For most people, the first budget isn’t pleasant.
+Few of us are where we want to be financially and these warts and all view of your spending is usually a little uncomfortable.
+Most people will drastically underestimate what they spend until it’s written down on paper.

 UNDERSTANDING YOUR BUDGET

 If you’re spending more than you have coming in, we need to take immediate action.
-However even those who are spending less than they earn should be taking big steps to reduce their outgoings.
-We’ll go through some easy and some more advanced ways to cut back in future articles.
+However, even those who are spending less than they earn should be taking big steps to reduce their outgoings.
+We’ll go through some easy and more advanced ways to cut back on future articles.
 Examples may include making your own lunch, skipping those £5 coffees or cutting back on meals out.
-It may even mean moving to a lower cost of living area or closer to work.
+It may even mean moving to a lower-cost-of-living area or closer to work.

-To budget money effectively, you will understand your spending and you’ll have a great understanding of your current fixed costs of living.
-From this you’ll be able to optimise your spending and create a basic spending plan each month.
+To budget money effectively, you will understand your spending and you’ll have a greater understanding of your current fixed costs of living.
+From this, you’ll be able to optimise your spending and create a basic spending plan each month.